artyom-vetlugin/ClosetAssistant/VISION.md

 Start with deterministic, readable rules:

 - **Required structure:** Top + Bottom + Shoes (Accessories optional if present).
+- Dresses are supported as an item type in the wardrobe and saved looks, but auto-suggestions in v1 still target Top + Bottom + Shoes.
 - **Season match:** Prefer items with matching season to the current user-selected season filter (if set).
 - **Color harmony:**
   - Avoid pairing identical bold colors unless they're neutrals.